Hy-Vee is Selling PATHWATER’s Reusable Bottled Water in an Effort to Help Shoppers Reduce Plastic Bottled Water Waste

 It was a natural fit for PATHWATER and Hy-Vee to become partners with all of the similarities in sustainability between the two teams.
 Hy-Vee is working toward LEED (Leadership in Energy and Environmental Design) certification from the ground up.
 From the cement floors that don’t require dangerous heavy cleaning chemicals, to the rooftop solar panels powering the stores, with LED lighting systems, in-store recycling, and reduction of food waste management in between.
 Hy-Vee is working hard to change standards for the future.
 They also partner with ChargePoint for all those electric vehicles, and GreenChill to manage refrigeration.

 Conclusion: PATHWATER + Hy-Vee= a Partnership in SustainabilityWe’re doing things big with sustainable bottled water, and Iowa is a big part of that.
-Iowa has one of the very few statewide beverage recycling programs in the country, and we’re excited to work with Hy-Vee’s sustainability efforts to provide an affordable, reusable, and 100% recyclable aluminum bottled water option.
+Iowa has one of the very few statewide beverage recycling programs in the country, and we’re excited to work with Hy-Vee’s sustainable grocery store efforts to provide an affordable, reusable, and 100% recyclable aluminum bottled water option.
 When you turn to bottled water, choose the best reusable PATH every time, at Hy-Vee!

 Q: What is PATHWATER?